-The following table presents estimated new vehicle market share information for us and our principal competitors in the U.S., our largest market in the NAFTA segment:
+The following table presents estimated new vehicle market share information for FCA and our principal competitors in the U.S., our largest market in the North America segment:

-Years ended December 31
+Years ended December 31,

-U.S. 2018 2017 2016
+U.S. 2019 2018 2017

 Automaker Percentage of industry

-GM 16.7% 17.1% 17.0%
+GM 16.5% 16.7% 17.1%

-Ford 14.1% 14.7% 14.6%
+Ford 13.8% 14.1% 14.7%

-Toyota 13.7% 13.9% 13.7%
+Toyota 13.6% 13.7% 13.9%

-FCA 12.6% 11.7% 12.6%
+FCA 12.6% 12.6% 11.7%

-Honda 9.1% 9.3% 9.2%
+Honda 9.2% 9.1% 9.3%

-Nissan 8.4% 9.1% 8.8%
+Nissan 7.7% 8.4% 9.1%

-Hyundai/Kia 7.2% 7.3% 8.0%
+Hyundai/Kia 7.6% 7.2% 7.3%

-Other 18.2% 16.9% 16.1%
+Other 19.0% 18.2% 16.9%

 Total 100.0% 100.0% 100.0%

-(i) Certain fleet sales that are accounted for as operating leases are included in vehicle sales. (ii) Estimated market share data presented are based on management's estimates of industry sales data, which use certain data provided by third-party sources, including IHS Markit and Ward's Automotive.
+Estimated market share data presented are based on management's estimates of industry sales data, which use certain data provided by third-party sources, including IHS Markit and Ward's Automotive.

-U.S. industry sales, including medium and heavy-duty vehicles, increased from 10.6 million units in 2009 to 17.7 million units in 2018.
-The strong recovery in the automotive sector, from 2009 through 2018, was supported by robust macroeconomic and automotive specific factors, such as growth in per capita disposable income, improved consumer confidence, the increasing age of vehicles in operation, improved consumer access to affordably priced financing and higher prices of used vehicles.
+U.S. industry sales, including medium and heavy-duty vehicles, increased from 10.6 million units in 2009 to 17.5 million units in 2019.
+The strong recovery in the automotive sector, from 2009 through 2019, was supported by robust macroeconomic and automotive specific factors, such as growth in per capita disposable income, improved consumer confidence, the increasing age of vehicles in operation, improved consumer access to affordably priced financing and higher prices of used vehicles.

-Our vehicle line-up in the NAFTA segment leverages the brand recognition of the Jeep, Ram, Dodge and Chrysler brands to offer utility vehicles, pickup trucks, cars and minivans under those brands, as well as vehicles in smaller segments, such as the Fiat 500 in the micro/small-segment and the Fiat 500X and Jeep Renegade in the small SUV/crossover segment.
-Our vehicle sales and profitability in the NAFTA segment are generally weighted towards larger vehicles such as utility vehicles, trucks and vans, consistent with overall industry sales trends in the NAFTA segment, which have become increasingly weighted towards utility vehicles and trucks in recent years.
-In 2017 we began to distribute the Alfa Romeo Giulia and Stelvio in the NAFTA region.
-Our improvement in 2018 sales was mainly attributable to the strong performance of the Jeep and Ram brands, for which growth was underpinned by the launch of new models.
+Our vehicle line-up in the North America segment primarily leverages the brand recognition of the Jeep, Ram, Dodge and Chrysler brands to offer utility vehicles, pickup trucks, cars and minivans under those brands.
+Our vehicle sales and profitability in the North America segment are generally weighted towards larger vehicles such as utility vehicles, trucks and vans, consistent with overall industry sales trends in the North America segment, which have become increasingly weighted towards utility vehicles and trucks in recent years.

+Our 2019 sales were at a comparable level to 2018, primarily from the strong performance of the Ram brand, for which growth was underpinned by the launch of Ram Heavy Duty and supported by higher sales of Ram Light Duty, as well as the launch of the all-new Jeep Gladiator, despite lower overall shipments.